isabella232/help-7/gitbook/cmp/general/log-in.md

 Yes, you can.

-Please create a [support request](../services/consulting-support/README.md), and we will configure access via your organization's SSO provider.
+Please create a [support request](../services/consulting-support/README.md), and we will configure access via your organization's _Identity Provider_ (IdP) provider.

 We will need the following information: